2009-2010 Concert Season

 Lisa Bielawa will sing Hurry at the Other Minds Festival, which will also feature a performance of her Kafka Songs by violinist-vocalist Carla Kihlstedt.
 Click here for more info.

-Lisa Bielawa sings with the Philip Glass Ensemble in a live-to-film performance of Glass' Koyaanisqatsi.
+Lisa Bielawa, vocalist with the Philip Glass Ensemble, sings in live-to-film performances of Glass' Koyaanisqatsi and Philip Glass Ensemble Retrospective Concerts.
 Click here for more info.

 Sunday, May 16, 2010 CAMBRIDGE, MA